A Note from your 2017 Chapter President

 Greetings, fellow sewers!

-I look forward to the remainder of this term and hope that members, old and new, will attend and participate in all our chapter meetings, while forging lasting sewing relationships throughout the guild!
+Thank you all for the privilege of serving you as chapter president for the last 3 years; it has been a wonderful and satisfying experience.
+I look forward to the remainder of this term and hope that members, old and new, will attend and participate in all our chapter activities, while forging lasting sewing relationships throughout the guild.